Mesh shaders

 }

-The real fun starts when adding the task shader this can invoke the mesh shader and give it some payload.
-One of the goals of this is to frustum culling meshlets.
+The real fun starts when adding the task shader this will invoke the mesh shader and give it a payload.
+One of the goals of this is to cull the meshlets.
+For now we are going to use the task shader to spawn mesh shaders.

-Every thread is going to check for one meshlet.
-We spawn 32 threads per workgroup to dived the work.
+Every thread is going to fill the payload for one meshlet.
+We spawn 32 threads per workgroup.
+So we call vkCmdDrawMeshTasksEXT(cmd, model.meshlet_count / 32 + 1, 1, 1).

 struct Payload {